 - 1. Check the OACS field of the Identify Controller Data structure to determine if the DUT supports the Format NVM command.
 If the command is not supported this test is not applicable. - 2.
 Record the values in the DPS field of the Identify Namespace Data structure - 3.
 Check the DPC field to determine the Protection Information types supported by the DUT.
 If the DUT does not support end to end data protection Type 3, then this case is not applicable. - 4.
 Configure the NVMe Host to issue a Format NVM Command with an LBAF with non-zero metadata size supported by the DUT, SES=000b, PIL=1 or 0 depending on value supported by the DUT, PI=Type 3 and a valid namespace ID.
 Note: For implementations that are compliant with 1.0 or greater of the NVM Command Set Specification, this field shall be cleared to '0'. - 5.
 Configure the NVMe Host to issue a Read command to the controller specifying the same LBA range which was formatted in step 4, and bit 0 of PRCHK field set to 1. - 6.
 Configure the NVMe Host to issue a Compare command to the controller specifying the same LBA range which was formatted in step 4, and bit 0 of PRCHK field set to 1. - 7.
 Configure the NVMe Host to issue a Write command to the controller specifying the same LBA range which was formatted in step 4, and bit 0 of PRCHK field set to 1. - 8.
+Check bit 3 of the ONCS, if bit 3 equals zero then check the WZSL field is set to zero then skip this procedure step.
+If bit 3 of ONCS is set to 1, then continue with this procedure step.
 Configure the NVMe Host to issue a Write Zeroes command to the controller specifying the same LBA range which was formatted in step 4, and bit 0 of PRCHK field set to 1. - 9.
 Perform a Format NVM operation to restore the DPS settings for the Namespace that were recorded in Step 2.

-- 1. Verify that the Read, Compare, Write, and Write Zeroes commands all completed with status Invalid Protection Information.
+- 1. Verify that the Read, Compare, Write, and Write Zeroes commands all completed with status Invalid Protection Information or Invalid Field in Command.
 This functionality may be implemented by DUTs that support NVMe v1.3 or earlier, but must be implemented by DUTs that support NVMe v1.4 or later. - 2.
 Verify that all received responses have all Reserved fields set to 0.